-In the United States and most of the world medical professional’s base treatment decisions using evidenced based medicine.
+In the United States and most of the world, medical professionals base treatment decisions upon evidenced based medicine (EBM).

-Evidence based medicine is the conscientious, explicit, judicious and reasonable use of modern, best evidence in making decisions about the care of individual patients.
-EBM integrates clinical experience and patient values with the best available research information
+EBM is the conscientious, explicit, judicious and reasonable use of modern, best evidence in making decisions about the care of individual patients.
+EBM integrates clinical experience and patient values with the best available research information.

 How do clinical trials work?

 To begin with, before a clinical trial can be done, highly qualified scientific panels determine whether it is ethical to ask patients to volunteer.